 Interstate 59 joins the largest city in Alabama, Birmingham, with Tuscaloosa to the west and Gadsden to the northeast.
-The portion of I-59 in Alabama is part of the 445-mile overall highway linking the New Orleans metropolitan area and the central gulf coast with Chattanooga and the Mid-Atlantic states via connections with Interstate 75 and 81.
-Interstate 59 shares 130.10 miles of pavement with Interstate 20 within the Heart of Dixie.
-The freeways cosign from Meridian, Mississippi to Birmingham International Airport (BHM).
+Totaling 449 miles in length, I-59 links the New Orleans metropolitan area and the central Gulf Coast with Chattanooga and the Mid-Atlantic states via connections with I-75 and I-81.
+Interstate 59 overlaps with I-20 for 130.10 miles in Alabama and overall from Meridian, Mississippi to Birmingham International Airport (BHM).

-Interstate 20-59 retain a rural character from Meridian, Mississippi to Tuscaloosa.
-Growth along the stretch between Tuscaloosa and Birmingham adds traffic as the two metropolitan areas expand toward one another.
-Therefore much of the 35 mile drive between Interstates 359 and 459 carries six lanes now.
-Within Birmingham, Interstates 20-59 serve Downtown Birmingham and interests to Huntsville and Nashville via Interstate 65 while Interstate 459 carries the bulk of bypassing traffic.
-The exchange with Interstate 65 northwest of Downtown, known locally as "Malfunction Junction" is one of the busiest in the entire state.
+The interchange with Interstate 65 northwest of Downtown Birmingham, known locally as "Malfunction Junction", is one of the busiest in the entire state.
 An elevated viaduct emerges from the exchange east to U.S. 31 and the west end of U.S. 280 at the Red Mountain Expressway.
-This stretch will be rebuilt as part of a $450-million, four-year project.
-Work expands I-20 & 59 to ten overall lanes with a new system of ramps to and from Downtown and new flyovers added at I-65.
-The I-59 / I-20 Bridge Replacement Project ramps up by late 2016 or 2017 with a total shutdown of the freeway mainline so that crews can tear down the 1971-built viaducts.
+This stretch is being rebuilt as part of a $450-million, four-year project.
+Work expands I-59/20 to ten overall lanes with a new system of ramps to and from Downtown and flyovers added at I-65.
+The I-59 / I-20 Bridge Replacement Project includes a total shutdown of the freeway mainline in 2019 while crews tear down the 1971-built viaducts.

-East from Downtown Birmingham, Interstate 59 and 20 go their separate ways, with I-59 reducing to four lines despite its increasing role as a commuter route to Trussville.
-Northeast of Trussville however, the story is much different as a rustic nature overtakes the four-lane freeway to Gadsden and the Georgia state line.
-Some of the least traveled stretches of Interstate in the entire Heart of Dixie are located between Gadsden and Fort Payne.
+East from Downtown Birmingham, Interstates 59 and 20 separate, with I-59 reducing to four lanes despite its increasing role as a commuter route to Trussville.
+Northeast of Trussville, the traffic drops significantly along the rural freeway en route to Gadsden and the Georgia state line.
+The least traveled stretches of I-59 in the Heart of Dixie are located between Gadsden and Fort Payne.

 Interstate 59 Alabama Highway Guides